Connect to world-class cybersecurity initiatives for Canada’s research and education sector

 A multi-stakeholder Cybersecurity Advisory Committee defines and prioritizes the initiatives that will be funded and supported through the Cybersecurity Initiatives Program (CIP).

-The first three initiatives that will be made available to CIP participants:
+The first three initiatives that are available to CIP participants:

 Funding implementation, support, and training across 200+ eligible organizations connected to the NREN.